 “We want to get distributed electric propulsion all the way to regional airliners,” Moore said.
 “This is a unique and powerful technology in that it can go toward so many different missions.”

-Personal aircraft are another application for the technology, but Moore doesn’t use the term “flying car.”
+Personal aircraft is another application for the technology, but Moore doesn’t use the term “flying car.”

 “What I care about much more is what I call on-demand mobility,” he said.
 “That’s the ability for everyone to have daily interactions with aviation that make their lives better and more productive.”